 Use numbers when listing your accomplishments on your resume.
 They’re eye-catching and show you have a history of delivering results.

 Even if you didn’t work in a data-driven field, you can still find numbers in:

-- how many customers you served
+- How many customers or clients you served

-- what percentage increase in sales or efficiency you achieved
+- What percentage increase in sales or efficiency you achieved